STEREO: A Pipeline for Extracting Experiment Statistics, Conditions, and Topics from Scientific Papers: Discussion

-\paragraph{Main Results} As our results show, the statistics extraction achieves a very high precision.
-Especially in the APA conform writing style, we reached $100\%$, which shows the high quality of the rules to APA conform patterns.
-The precision for extracting non-APA conform writing styles is still $95 \%$, which is due to the high variety in which statistical analysis are reported.
-This claim is supported by the additional analysis that from the in total $113$k statistics extracted from the entire CORD-19 dataset, only $<1\%$ is APA conform.
-Thus, it is important to be able to extract non-APA statistics, a feature that is not supported by existing tools like statcheck~\cite{Statcheck}.
+The statistics extraction achieves a precision of $100\%$ for APA conform writing style.
+These results are in line with the precision of statcheck and its extension~\cite{Statcheck,DBLP:conf/www/LankaR0G21}.
+In addition to APA conform patterns supported by statcheck~\cite{Statcheck} and its extension~\cite{DBLP:conf/www/LankaR0G21}, our pipeline can also extract non-APA conform writing styles for statistics.
+The precision for extracting non-APA conform writing styles is $95 \%$, which is due to the high variety in which statistical analysis are reported.
+From the $113$k statistics extracted from the entire CORD-19 dataset, over $99\%$ is not APA conform.
+Thus, it is important to be able to extract non-APA statistics.